Asipitatheanalyst/Recovery-Officer-Recruitment-System/README.md

 **Script:** [`offer-letter-sender.gs`](scripts/offer-letter-sender.gs)

-For candidates who passed the interview, a single function run sent fully branded HTML offer letters to all shortlisted candidates.
+For candidates who passed the interview, a single function run sent fully branded HTML offer letters to all **75+ shortlisted candidates**.

 ### What the script does: